 Tina Ronning-Fraynd, Camper Services Coordinator

-Tina has been a member of the Camp Paivika team for a few summers now.
+Tina has been a member of the Camp Paivika team since 2017.
 Her role in helping campers prepare for their visit to our mountain retreat is one that she enjoys immensely.
 She considers the opportunity to assist families and caregivers with their camper’s preparations for a fun-filled visit to camp very rewarding.
 Tina continues to forge new friendships while working to ensure that each camper is ready for a great time at Camp Paivika!

 Seasonal Summer Staff

 Our staff come from across the country and even internationally for the opportunity to spend a summer at Camp Paivika.
 The majority of our staff are college students who are studying a related field or are recent college graduates ready to begin their careers working with individuals with special needs.
 AbilityFirst works with exchange programs to offer a select few international college students the experience of a lifetime by spending a summer working in the U.S. at Camp Paivika.

 Camp Paivika believes that every participant has the right to a healthy and safe camp experience.
 All of our seasonal summer staff are interviewed by our Camp Director Kelly Kunsek.
 Once considered for a position, background and reference checks, criminal background checks and drug screens are conducted.
 Staff then participate in an extensive, six-day training to prepare them in their roles working with our campers.
 Training includes all of the fun aspects of camp like campfires and programming, but it also covers providing for the special needs of our campers.
 Staff are trained in:

 - Brushing teeth

 - And more